healthysustainablecities/global-indicators/documentation/readme.md

 This is a shell script wrapper to run all study regions at once to process sample point estimates (sp.py) in sequence, and can be run using ```bash process_region.sh``` followed by a list of region names.

 ### aggr.py
-Run this script third.
-This is the last script needed to be run.
-This script converts the data from sample points into hex data.
-This allows for within city analysis.
-It also concatenates each city so that the indicators are calculated for between city comparisons.
-The concatenation is why the sample points script must be run for every city before running this script.
-After running the script, Two indicators' geopackages will be created in the data/output folder.
+Run this script after the sp.py sample analysis to aggregate the sample point indicators for a small area hexagonal grid and overall city estimates.
+These will be created in respective geopackage and CSV files; the former can be used for mapping, while the latter contain only estimates without geometries.

 ## Validation Folder
 The project’s validation phase aims to verify the accuracy of the indicators processed from the data used in the process folder i.e. the global human settlement layer and OSM data **(henceforth global dataset)**.